 While the album is essentially built on resonant topics cut from the larger society, Brymo uses symbolism and metaphor to breakdown his topics.
 There is also the aspect of the astounding penmanship and the monumental MikkyMe Joses.
 If there ever was a producer who deserves plaudits, it's him.
 His production is similar to Jack Antonoff's - beauty in smooth gruffness.

-It will be hard for another album topping Yellow in 2020 - very hard.
+It will be hard for another album to top Yellow in 2020 - very hard.
 In fact, this writer struggles to see another album attaining this level of musicality.
 At times, Brymo finds beauty in his upbeat expressions.
 Other times, he forces to appreciate the beauty in his melancholy.
 Other times, he is like Sidney Sheldon with the detail of appraisals.

 Thank you for this album, Brymo.